merlinthemagic/MTS/SHELL_README.md

+PSA: If you are using linux consider switching to <a href="https://github.com/merlinthemagic/MTM-SSH">MTM-SSH</a> or <a href="https://github.com/merlinthemagic/MTM-Shells">MTM-Shells</a> if you do not require ssh.
+These libs are maintained while MTS is not.

 ## The Shell:

 The exec() or shell_exec() functions are good for executing single commands, but they are no where near as flexible as a real shell.
 Ever struggled to find out why a command returned nothing, hours later you find out its a permissions issue?
 Would it not be nice if the built in functions were more verbose?